apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 }
 ```

 I would say that it sure looks right.
-But that's not what safe means.
+But is it safe for any inputs?

 Even if you think you're covering all of your bases by checking the length of the string, and even using `strnlen()` over `strlen()` to do so because
 it's "safer" (that doesn't make it less dangerous), it's very hard to make sure your API is safe.
 The problem is `idx1 + idx2`.
 Signed integer overflow